GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

             - `Post:` POST requests on /categories/ routes
                 - `useCreateCategory.ts:` Hook to create a new category in the system via POST request, constructing the payload typed with the category name and including CSRF protection to ensure the security of the operation.

-        - `Events/:` All requests to the backend on /events/ routes
+        - `Events:` All requests to the backend on /events/ routes
             - `Delete:` DELETE requests on /event/delete/:id routes
             - `useDeleteEvent.ts:` Hook that encapsulates the logic for deleting an event, sending DELETE requests with CSRF protection and handling failures to display error messages.
             - `Get:` GET requests on /event routes